Research & Clinical Excellence

 The purpose of the study is to determine whether PGS - testing of embryos created during IVF for chromosome abnormalities, prior to transfer to the uterus - improves pregnancy and implantation rates in patients when compared to patients whose embryos are not tested.
 PGS will be conducted using 24 Chromosome Aneuploidy Screening with Parental SupportTM from Gene Security Network.

 Ground breaking Robotic SurgeryOccasionally, infertility patients require reproductive surgery to enhance their chance of conceiving.
-ACRM is the only infertility clinic in Atlanta that offers minimally invasive surgery using the technologically advanced da Vinci Surgical System.
+ACRM is one of the few infertility clinics in Atlanta that offers minimally invasive surgery using the technologically advanced da Vinci Surgical System.
 Dr. Robin Fogle has undergone extensive training in order to use and make this state of the art robotic surgical system available to ACRM patients.

 Antimullerian hormone (AMH) efficiency curves: Predicting a threshold for pregnancy in in vitro fertilization (IVF) cycles